 When it comes to my own cooking, I normally use meat substitutes- I didn’t become a vegetarian because I like the taste of cauliflower- but these are so good that I’m happy to skip the Quorn.

-These quinoa burritos are easy to make, incredibly moreish, and easy to customize for different tastes.
+Quinoa burritos are easy to make, incredibly moreish, and easy to customize for different tastes.
 All you need is a couple of tortillas per person, quinoa, your favorite vegetables, some salsa and guac, and shredded (vegan) cheese.

 Burns’ Night has just passed but there’s no reason why you shouldn’t enjoy vegetarian haggis at any time of year.
 Lentils, oats, barley, mushrooms, onions, carrots, and some vegetable stock plus a little seasoning will make a tasty and warming dish to help you through the winter.